solid/solidproject.org/_posts/this-week-in-solid/2019-08-22-this-week-in-solid.md

 * [Generate GH-pages HTML files again (alternative approach)](https://github.com/solid/mashlib/pull/62)
 * [Generate GH-pages HTML files again](https://github.com/solid/mashlib/pull/61)
 * [Add trashcan and file upload buttons next to camera button](https://github.com/solid/contacts-pane/pull/3)

-## Tasks
-If you are keen to get started but are not sure where, check out the [list of tasks](https://github.com/solid/information/blob/master/tasks.md).
-If you need help on something specific or know of something that would be useful to do make sure it's listed by [submitting a pull request](https://github.com/solid/information/blob/master/tasks.md)

 Until next week!